 “Representativeness” in Databases

-Katherine Bode, in “The Equivalence of ‘Close’ and ‘Distant’ Reading,” argues that Franco Moretti and Matthew Jockers replicate the approaches of New Criticism with their corpora, and calls for “a new scholarly object of analysis” that directly examines historical and textual context of corpora as representations of “literary systems.”
+[I think I’d like an opening sentence that was all about you, and not about Kathy, Franky, Matty, etc.] Katherine Bode, in “The Equivalence of ‘Close’ and ‘Distant’ Reading,” argues that Franco Moretti and Matthew Jockers replicate the approaches of New Criticism with their corpora, and calls for “a new scholarly object of analysis” that directly examines historical and textual context of corpora as representations of “literary systems.”
 Lauren Klein, too, treats the textual corpus as the new object of literary analysis requiring curation, contextualization, and interpretation.
 Her critique argues that “it’s not a coincidence that distant reading does not deal well with gender, or with sexuality, or with race,” but also that these failings are not inevitable: “it’s not that distant reading can’t do this work,” she insists, “it’s that it’s yet to sufficiently do so.”
 Bode, too, despite her strong critique of distant reading as it has been practiced by Moretti and Jockers, does not blame distant reading itself.
 Distant readers like Moretti and Jockers, she argues, “while claiming direct and objective access to ‘everything,’ … represent and explore only a very limited proportion of the literary system, and do so in an abstract and ahistorical way.”
 Klein, like Bode, calls for “more corpora—more accessible corpora—that perform the work of recovery or resistance” to allow research “beyond quote ‘representative’ samples, which tend to reproduce the same inequities of representation that affect our cultural record as a whole.”
 This framing re-creates, at the site of the corpus, the identical narratives of exclusion and representation which were previously located in critiques of the canon.

 The relocation of the debate from the canon to the corpus, on the surface of it, is not without grounds.
 Challenges to the technological accessibility of texts have created new hierarchies, and a new “great unread.”
 Each archive represents a unique set of choices in response to the same sets of questions: what to include, why, how; what to make accessible, why, how, to whom; what, in the end, makes a text matter, and what we are meant to do with texts.
 However, what we learn from these case studies, of Charlotte Smith and of the 1790s at large, is that the decisions made about inclusion and exclusion from digital databases simply do not mirror the decisions made in syllabi or anthologies.